Tatis Jr. homers to lead Padres to 5-1 win over Giants

-SAN DIEGO (AP) — Rookie Fernando Tatis Jr. hit a two-run home run one pitch after diving out of the way of a knockdown pitch in the fifth inning and the San Diego Padres beat the San Francisco Giants 5-1 Saturday night to snap an eight-game home losing streak.
+SAN DIEGO (AP) — Rookie Fernando Tatis Jr. keeps finding new ways to impress the San Diego Padres.

+One minute, he was hitting the deck to avoid a knockdown pitch.
+The next minute, he was swatting a two-run home run to help the Padres cool off the San Francisco Giants 5-1 Saturday night to snap an eight-game home losing streak.

 The Padres, who’ve won only four of 14 since the All-Star break, held San Francisco to five hits as they snapped a six-game losing streak to the Giants dating to June 11.
 That included a three-game sweep here from July 1-3 that helped launch them on their current hot streak that’s put them in the NL wild-card hunt.
-This was just the fifth loss in 23 games.
+This was just their fifth loss in 23 games.

-Tatis hit the deck to avoid a high, tight pitch from rookie Shaun Anderson (3-3) and then drove a 1-2 slider an estimated 414 feet to center field, his 17th.
+Tatis hit the deck in the fifth inning to avoid a high, tight 94-mph fastball from rookie Shaun Anderson (3-3) and then drove a 1-2 slider an estimated 414 feet to center field, his 17th to give the Padres a 3-0 lead.
 Rookie right-hander Cal Quantrill was aboard on a leadoff walk.

+“You play in this game, you’re supposed to not have fear at all.
+But it happened,” said Tatis, the son of the former big league infielder.

+“You see everything.
+That pitch, you know it could take you out of the season right away,” Tatis said.
+“But nothing you can do about it.
+It was not on purpose from the pitcher, so nothing I can do.”

 Greg Garcia added a two-run single in the sixth while pinch-hitting for Quantrill.
 It brought in Wil Myers, who was aboard on his second straight double that chased Anderson, and rookie Luis Urias, who walked against Trevor Gott.